The Geography of Open Source Software: Evidence from GitHub: Acknowledgements

 \section{Acknowledgements}

 JW, MN, and AP acknowledge support from the City of Vienna WU Jubilee Fund (Jubil\"aumsfonds der Stadt Wien).
-The authors thank Frank Neffke, Gerg\"o T\'oth, and Bal\'azs Lengyel for helpful discussions and Jeremias Br\"andle for assistance with data.
+The authors thank Frank Neffke, Gerg\"o T\'oth, S\'andor Juh\'asz, and Bal\'azs Lengyel for helpful discussions and Jeremias Br\"andle for assistance with the patent data.